What is nappy rash?

 Complications of nappy rash

-After having nappy rash, for a while your baby’s skin is more likely to pick up thrush, a yeast infection.
-This looks like bright red, shiny patches in the nappy area, possibly with bumps filled with pus.
+Nappy rash may predispose the skin to develop a yeast infection, known as thrush.
+This looks like bright red, shiny patches or spots in the nappy area.
 See your doctor if you think your baby has thrush.